Suraj LabAmazon software engineer building backend systems and side projects.

 Failure Mode

-Most coding agents still fail in the same boring way.
+Most coding agents still fail in a familiar way.

-The agent invented an API that does not exist.
+The API the UI depends on does not exist.

-This failure mode is common because most coding agents are still optimized for code generation, not for software delivery.
+Coding agents are often optimized for code generation, not software delivery.

 Generating code is local.